victorhsantiago/bcredi-frontend-challenge/README.md

 # Install its dependencies
 yarn

-# Get a cup of watter #hydrateYourself
+# Get a cup of water #hydrateYourself

 # Start the development mode
 yarn serve